2kunal6/airflow_tutorial/README.md

 ## Passing Admin Variables

 - The parameters mentioned above are passed to a DAG and only applicable to that particular dag, whereas Admin variables applies to all dags in an Airflow setup.
 It can be useful for example to define the run environment (dev/uat/prod) for example.
+- To set these Admin Variables we need to put the key-value pairs inside Admin -> Variables.
+The Admin menu is present in the top menu towards the top.
 - Sample code:
   - src/dags/admin_variables_dag.py
   - src/config/config.yaml -> to be copied to <airflow-installation-root-directory>/config